MikePerez2022/AIAutoCommenter/README.md

 This is a user-friendly Python app that uses local AI models to analyze and auto-generate helpful comments for Python code.
 Simply select a `.py` file using the GUI, click the **AI Comment** button, and the app will inject human-readable explanations directly into the code.

-Built with a clean, modern interface using `tkinter` and `customtkinter`, the app is packaged as a standalone Windows executable for ease of use — no Python installation required.
+Built with a clean, modern interface using `tkinter` and `customtkinter`, the app is packaged as a Windows executable for ease of use — only an ollama instalation is required.

 ---